 The Theme Name is the name of the source data theme and acts as the main lookup key into the file.
 A theme will usually consist of a collection of data with similar geometry and attributes and is largely dependent on the source dataset.
 For example, with Shape, each theme is equivalent to a layer, while with SDE, each theme corresponds to a spatial table.
+The Theme Name is modified with a data source keyword suffix as described in "Data Source Keywords" on page 11-131.
 Used by FME Server and Translation Servlet.

-1. In DDE, theme is used as a generic term which can be taken to mean layer, table or level, depending on the source data format in use.
+^{1.} In DDE, theme is used as a generic term which can be taken to mean layer, table or level, depending on the source data format in use.